nickhatz10/Big-Data-Programming/Hadoop_MapReduce/READ_ME.txt

 These are a couple MapReduce programs that I wrote for different assignments for my Data Science class.
 The assignment description for each seperate MapReduce assignment is provided below to better understand the purpose of the program.
+This folder also contains the run files that allow me to run my MapReduce programs.

 WORD LENGTH.
 We want to do a word-size count on “War and Peace” (/ds410/warandpeace in HDFS).
 That is, for every number, we want to know how many words have that many characters in it.
 In the output, the